schowdhuri/react-daytime/README.md

 ## Development (`src`, `lib` and the build process)

+To build, watch and serve the examples (which will also watch the component source), run `npm start`.
+If you just want to watch changes to `src` and rebuild `lib`, run `npm run watch` (this is useful if you are working with `npm link`).

-**NOTE:** The source code for the component is in `src`.
+The source code for the component is in `src`.
 A transpiled CommonJS version (generated with Babel) is available in `lib` for use with node.js, browserify and webpack.
 A UMD bundle is also built to `dist`, which can be included without the need for any build system.

-To build, watch and serve the examples (which will also watch the component source), run `npm start`.
-If you just want to watch changes to `src` and rebuild `lib`, run `npm run watch` (this is useful if you are working with `npm link`).

 ## License